Is Short Term Memory Loss a Sign of Dementia?

 Firstly, let’s define dementia and short term memory loss.
 Dementia is a term used to describe a wide range of symptoms associated with the deterioration of mental abilities caused by physical or chemical changes in the brain.
 It can be caused by diseases such as Alzheimer’s, as well as other medical conditions and injuries.

 Short term memory loss is the inability to recall information or events that have recently happened.
 It can also be referred to as anterograde amnesia and is usually caused by trauma, illnesses, or medications.
-It is often an early warning sign that something more serious may be going on.
+It is often an early warning sign that something more serious, such as Alzheimer's disease, may be going on.

 Now that we’ve defined these terms, this article will go on to explore the causes and risk factors of dementia, the symptoms associated with it, how it is diagnosed, and the different treatments available.
 It will also include advice on how to cope with dementia, the importance of early detection, and resources available for those affected.